Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 When will the 2020/21 Premier League season end?

-The official end date has been confirmed to be Sunday 23rd May.
+The official end date has been confirmed to be Sunday 23rd May, despite the fact that the season started a month later than usual.

-Organisers must shoe-horn the season into a roughly ‘normal’ schedule by the end of the season with an end date in May to accommodate the re-scheduled Euro 2020 which has been shifted to start on 11th June 2021.
+Organisers must shoe-horn the 38-game season into a roughly ‘normal’ schedule, and the end date must come in May to accommodate the rescheduled Euro 2020 – set to start on 11th June 2021.

-The Premier League season usually ends in early-to-mid May but will run an extra week to ensure all games are played.
+The Premier League season usually ends in early-to-mid May but will run an extra week to ensure all games are played, with more midweek rounds of fixtures over winter and spring to ensure every fixture is fulfilled.

 Will fans be allowed back to stadiums?